Chairperson of the OAC - Member since 2017

 From 1978 to 1987 Kurt Grüter was Economic Advisor in the Federal Ministry of Economic Affairs and from 1987 to 1998 he was responsible for the financial planning process of the Federal Administration.
 In this function he was also responsible for the accounting and reporting system of the Confederation.
 Controlling, accounting, auditing, performance analysis, corporate planning, principles of economic policy, financial and fiscal policy, governmental and administrative reform and IT projects were the focus in his career.

 Since the end of 2013 he is retired.
-He is now member of the Governing Board of the University Hospital Bern and of the Audit Committee of ICAO (International Civil Aviation Organization) in Montreal.
-He is also member of the Audit Committee of the European Audiovisual Observatory in Strasbourg.
+Until September 2020, he had been member of the Audit Committee of ICAO (International Civil Aviation Organization) in Montreal.
+Furthermore, he is member of the Governing Board of the University Hospital Bern and also member of the Audit Committee of the European Audiovisual Observatory in Strasbourg.
 He serves as President of Zewo Foundation, a standard setting and certification agency of Swiss charities and non-profit organisations.
 He is senior lecturer in the field of public finance and public financial management at the Universities of Zurich, St-Gall and Bern.

 Kurt Grüter performed Compliance Audits in the Swiss Defense Ministry and in the Finance Ministry of the Cantonal Government of Lucerne.